This is a sponsored blog; while the views expressed here were genuinely mine, consideration was paid to me by Wilderness at the Smokies.

 From our hometown in Louisville it is just shy of a 4 hour drive, and in my car, is just one tank of gas there and back.
 Our family loves a ‘one tank’ trip.
 They get us far enough away from home that we are away from the familiar surroundings but not so far that we spend the whole time driving.

 Which is where Wilderness at the Smokies comes in.

 Did you know that the Wilderness at the Smokies is Tennessee’s largest waterpark resort?
 So, you can get your fill of waterslides and mountain views all at the same time.

-Bonus, you can enjoy water features both indoors and out, so the good time doesn’t have to stop just because the weather is less than optimal.
-Of course, the outdoor waterparks (there are 2) are open seasonally.
-There is the indoor waterpark area, called the Wild WaterDome, which is open no matter the weather.
+You can enjoy water features both indoors and out, so the good time doesn’t have to stop just because the weather is less than optimal.
+Of course, the outdoor waterparks, Lake Wilderness and Salamander Springs open seasonally.
+There is the indoor waterpark area, called the Wild WaterDome, is open no matter the weather.

 If your family gets tired of being in the water or at the very least if you need a break Adventure Forest is also located on site.
 This indoor area and most of the activities are included with a stay.
 In this area of Wilderness at the Smokies, your kids can rack up tickets in the arcade, try their luck at bowling or challenge you to a round of mini glow golf.
 If adventure is more your family’s speed, then the 3 story ropes course or indoor rock climbing, will provide the thrills they are looking for!